MoonlightOwl/LittleTanks/README.md

 Written on holidays, at my spare time, in Java + Swing, just for fun.

-All tools that I had in my notebook was Java 6 SDK, text editor and Terminal.
+All tools that I had in my notebook were Java 6 SDK, text editor and Terminal.
 Therefore, source codes are a bit.. frightening.
 But I promise to improve it. =)

 ![Little Tanks Screenshot]